enthought/apptools/README.rst

   to a dictionary, which can then be flexibly applied in restoring the state of the object.
 - **apptools.preferences**: Manages application preferences.
-- **pyface.resource**: Manages application resources such as images and sounds.
 - **apptools.selection**: Manages the communication between providers and listener of selected items in an application.
 - **apptools.scripting**: A framework for automatic recording of Python